exxpyy/quantum_tda_financial_bubbles/README.md

 ---

 ### 3. Quantum Betti Estimation (QPE)
-**What:** Builds a Vietoris–Rips Laplacian for one window and uses **Quantum Phase Estimation (QPE)** on a simulator to estimate the Betti number from the Laplacian’s spectrum (zero eigenvalues ↔ connected components).
+Builds a Vietoris–Rips Laplacian for one window and uses **Quantum Phase Estimation (QPE)** on a simulator to estimate the Betti number from the Laplacian’s spectrum (zero eigenvalues ↔ connected components).

 **What the QPE bar chart shows**
 - **Classical** (left): Betti₀ from persistent homology (ripser) — the true connectivity for that window.